Max-Rensen/AsmSupport/README.md

 # AsmFormat

-Support for formatting and syntax highlighting (most) assembly code.
+Support for formatting and syntax highlighting (some) assembly code.

 Just put this in your .../.vscode/extensions folder, as it is not on the [Extension Marketplace](https://marketplace.visualstudio.com/VSCode).